TDCI: Tennessee contracting license suspended for Joe Wood, owner of Wood Construction and Remodeling

 JOHNSON CITY, Tenn.
-(WJHL) The owner of a previously Johnson City-based contracting company, Leighton ‘Joe’ Wood, has formally agreed to the suspension of his Tennessee contracting license, according to a spokesperson for the Tennessee Department of Commerce and Insurance.
+(WJHL) The owner of a previously Johnson City-based contracting company, Leighton ‘Joe’ Wood, has formally agreed to the suspension of his Tennessee contracting license.

 That company is Wood Construction and Remodeling, LLC.